Chemistry (CHEM) 311

 - Unit 10: Gravimetric and Combustion Analysis

-To receive credit for CHEM 311, you must achieve a course composite grade of at least a “D” (50 percent).
-You must achieve a combined average of 50 percent on the exams, a weighted average grade of at least 60 percent on the assignments, and a weighted average grade of at least 60 percent on the laboratory work.
+To receive credit for CHEM 311, the student must achieve a course composite grade of at least a D (50 percent).
+The student must achieve a combined average of 50 percent on the exams, a weighted average grade of at least 60 percent on the assignments, and a weighted average grade of at least 60 percent on the laboratory work.
 The weighting of the components that comprise the composite grade is as follows: